Salary and payslip

 Read what should be included on the payslip.

-When should you send an annual statement to your employee?
+When should you send an annual income statement to your employee?

 You send the annual income statement to your employee at the beginning of the new year.
 Usually in January or February.
-You provide the details on the annual statement to the Netherlands Tax Administration.
+You also provide the details on the annual statement to the Netherlands Tax Administration (Belastingdienst).

-• The untaxed allowances.
+- The untaxed allowances.
 For example, a travel allowance.
-You are not obliged to put this on the annual statement.
+It is not mandatory to include these on the annual income statement.

 Questions relating to this article?